Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Because mirrors reflect light, they brighten up any room and give the illusion of more space.
 Swap your small mirror for a larger one that’s either frameless or has a thin frame.

 Wondering, “How can I make my half bath look fancy?”
 You don’t have to add gold plating to every element of your half bath to make it look expensive (in fact, that would probably have the opposite effect).
-All it takes is a gold or shiny copper towel bar and faucet to add an elegant look.
+All it takes is a nice towel bar and faucet to add an elegant look.

-A bright orange hand towel gives a white and gray bathroom a pop of color.
+A bright orange hand towel hangs above a light gray marble bathroom counter.
+The hand towel gives a pop of color to the otherwise muted half bath.

 (Source: Zac Gudakov via Unsplash)